Hosted MCP tools in Microsoft Agent Framework

 Summary

 Hosted MCP is the same conceptual surface as local MCP, with the connection and the credentials moved into Foundry.
-Code-wise, it is a small change: the same tools = [...] parameter, with HostedMCPTool in place of MCPStdioTool or MCPStreamableHTTPTool.
-Operationally, it is a bigger change: swapping per-application configuration for per-platform configuration, with the trade-offs that come with it.
-Use it when your agent already runs in Foundry, and you want centralized governance over the tools it can access.
+Code-wise it is a small change: construct a FoundryChatClient, call get_mcp_tool(...) on it, attach the result to the agent.
+Operationally it is a bigger change, swapping per-application configuration for per-platform configuration, with the trade-offs that come with that swap.
+Use it when your agent already runs against a Foundry-deployed model and you want centralized governance of the tools it can reach.

 In the next article, we will turn the picture around.
-So far, we have used MAF as an MCP client: connecting to other people’s MCP servers.
+So far we have used MAF as an MCP client: connecting to other people’s MCP servers.
 MAF can also expose your own agent as an MCP server, which is how you publish a capability for other agents and frameworks to consume.
 We will look at how that works, what the agent looks like over the protocol, and where the boundaries between server and host responsibilities sit.

 Share this article